rahp124/story-ensemble-v2/docs/2024-07-15-pilot-feedback.md

   - [ ] Export screenshot image
 - [x] Generate/regenerate multiple storyboards - Leave it and see if there is anymore feedback
 - [x] Copy and paste - add to tutorial DONE
+- [x] Make it clear what regenerate has updated - tweak the styling
 - [ ] Rename regenerate to update eh